72-year-old La Vista man sentenced to prison in child sexual-assault case

 Brantley said Munson had targeted other children, but the statute of limitations had run out on those cases.

-John Hascall of the Sarpy County Public Defender's Office said Munson has been "very remorseful."
-He said Munson was victimized as a youngster and never receive counseling.
+John Hascall of the Sarpy County Public Defender’s Office said Munson has been “very remorseful.”
+He said Munson was victimized as a youngster and never received counseling.